Colombia women's national football team

 The Colombia women's national football team (Selección femenina de fútbol de Colombia) represents Colombia in international women's football competitions and is controlled by the Colombian Football Federation.
 They are a member of the CONMEBOL.
-The team is currently ranked 18th in the FIFA Ranking and has qualified for three FIFA Women's World Cups, in Germany 2011, Canada 2015 and Australia–New Zealand 2023.
+The team is currently ranked 20th in the FIFA Ranking and has qualified for four FIFA Women's World Cups, in Germany 2011, Canada 2015, Australia–New Zealand 2023 and Brazil 2027.

 Colombia is one of South America's best-ranked national teams, and are also the third nation of the continent to qualify for World Cup and the Olympics, besides Brazil and Argentina.
 Colombia was the first Spanish-speaking country to win a game in the Women's World Cup and whose women's team advanced beyond the group stage in a World Cup (in 2015).
-In 2023 Colombia first reached the Women's World Cup quarterfinals.
+In 2023, Colombia first reached the Women's World Cup quarterfinals.

-Las Cafeteras have also participated in all Copa América Femenina editions since 1998.
-Colombia were runners-up in 2010, 2014, 2022 and 2025.
+Las Cafeteras have participated in all Copa América Femenina editions since 1998, finishing as runners-up in 2010, 2014, 2022 and 2025.
+They are the reigning champions of the CONMEBOL Women's Nations League, having won the inaugural 2025–26 edition.
+The team also won gold at the 2019 Pan American Games in Lima and silver at Toronto 2015.
+At the Bolivarian Games, they won gold at Sucre 2009 and silver at Colombia 2005.

-Team Image
+History

+Origins and early international appearances

+Women's football was played in Colombia from the 1940s onwards, largely through informal and regional competitions that operated without federation backing, and the sport gained institutional recognition only decades later.
+A national team did not appear in official competition until the 1998 South American Women's Football Championship in Mar del Plata.
+Colombia beat Venezuela 4–1 in their first match and won two of four group games, but a 12–1 defeat by Brazil indicated the distance still separating them from the continent's established side.

+That pattern of heavy wins against weaker opponents and heavy losses to Brazil persisted.
+At the 2003 South American Women's Football Championship in Lima, under Myriam Guerrero, Colombia beat Venezuela 8–0 and finished third, yet also lost 12–0 to Brazil in the same tournament.
+Guerrero later attributed the team's limitations to the absence of a domestic professional league.
+The federation's commitment remained uneven: for the 2005 Bolivarian Games it entered an under-19 side even though senior teams were eligible, and that team still finished second behind hosts Peru.